 EPA assembled and summarized W.R.
-Grace invoices for shipments of vermiculite from the Libby mine to many different sites across the country.
-These invoice records corresponded to Grace's tenure as owner of the Libby mine.
-Limited information is available about production and shipping of vermiculite before 1964.
-ATSDR used EPA's summary of the W.R.
-Grace information to obtain the vermiculite tonnage figures attributed to the New Orleans facility (EPA, unpublished data, April 2001).
+Grace invoices for shipments of vermiculite from the Libby mine to vermiculite processing sites across the country.
+These invoice records corresponded to the period of W.R.
+Grace's ownership of the Libby mine, which began in 1963.
+Limited information was available about production and shipping of vermiculite prior to 1964.
+ATSDR used EPA's summary of invoices to estimate vermiculite tonnage figures for the New Castle facility (EPA, unpublished data, April 2001).